A-Gabrijel/STOK/README.md

-# STOK - Simple TOKamak
+# STOK - Simple TOKamak generator
 A tool for parametric generation of simple tokamaks with rectangular cross-section.

 Authors: Anže Gabrijel, Aljaž Čufar